Tuition remission for employees and eligible dependents (varies by role and salary).

 Generous paid time off to unwind and enjoy time away from work, includes vacation time, paid holidays, personal days, and administrative leave days.
 Rutgers also has generous sick leave, provisions for jury duty, bereavement leave, military compassionate leave, and family and medical leave.

-Providing jobs to more than 22,000 faculty and staff, Rutgers ranks in the top 100 on Forbes list of the 500 best large employers in America.
+Providing jobs to more than 22,000 faculty and staff, Rutgers ranks in the top 65 on the Forbes list of the 500 best large employers in the nation and is also ranked on its list of America’s best employers by state.

-Rutgers is among only a handful of universities on the list and is ranked third among all New Jersey organizations.
+Rutgers is among a short list of universities named in the top 100 large employers and is ranked first among all New Jersey organizations.

 Providing a respectful workplace and a commitment to veterans and valuing diversity and inclusion are just some of the many reasons why Rutgers is a great place to work.